KB ID 0000202

 Got a new work laptop yesterday, and while I was in the process of copying my stuff over from the old one, I remembered I’d have to setup Quicklaunch again, so I though this time I’d take a bit of time to document the process.

-Quicklaunch was a nice feature in Windows XP,but Microsoft hid it in Vista and have continued this trend with Windows 7 and 8.
+Quicklaunch was a nice feature in Windows XP,but Microsoft hid it in Vista and have continued this trend with Windows 7,8,10.
 As it’s a feature I rely on all the time, then it’s part of my normal Laptop rebuild to put it back on again.

 1. Here’s the default Windows 7 Task bar without anything.